Kartones/syndicate-map-viewer/README.md

 ## Assumptions

 - This repository and the tools have been used only from a Linux system, with the [Good Old Games version](https://www.gog.com/game/syndicate) of Syndicate, which comes with all files in uppercase.
-Game is run via [DOSBOX](https://www.dosbox.com/).
+I run  the game via [DOSBOX](https://www.dosbox.com/), but there's no real need of that to use the tools.

 ## Setup